jrmerwin/Skymind-Android-Documentation/DL4JImageRecognitionDemo.md

 * [Conclusion](#head_link6)

 ## DL4JImageRecognitionDemo
 This example application uses a neural network trained on the standard MNIST dataset of 28x28 greyscale 0..255 pixel value images of hand drawn numbers 1..9.
 The application UI allows the user to draw a number which is then tested against the trained netowrk.
 The output displays the most probably numeric values and the probability score.
 This tutorial will cover the use of the trained neural network in Android studio, the handling of user generated images, and the output of the results to the UI from a background thread.
-For a detailed guide demonstrating the training and saving of the neural network used in this application, please see this [tutorial](https://gist.github.com/tomthetrainer/7cb2fbc14a5c631a567a98c3134f7dd6).
+For a detailed guide demonstrating how to train and saving neural networks used in this application, please see this [tutorial](https://deeplearning4j.org/quickstart).
 More information on prerequisits for building DL4J Android Applications can be found [here](https://github.com/jrmerwin/Skymind-Android-Documentation/blob/master/Prereqs%20and%20Configuration%20for%20Android.md).

 ![](images/screen2.png)
 ## <a name="head_link1">Setting the Dependencies</a>